 Group dinner Thursday, July 24

-Thursday, July 24 our banquet, or group dinner will have a resemblance of a Kitchen Party.
+Thursday, July 24 our banquet, or group dinner, will have the resemblance of a Kitchen Party.

 So just what is a Newfoundland Kitchen Party you ask?